rachithaiyappa/rachithaiyappa.github.io/_posts/2019-06-06-Follow your gut.md

 <a name="myfootnote3">3</a>:
 <br />&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-*Update June 2020*: I’m now all set to start my Ph.D. studies in Informatics (complex networks and systems) at Indian University, Bloomington.
+*Update June 2020*: I’m now all set to start my Ph.D. studies in Informatics (complex networks and systems) at Indiana University, Bloomington.
 Without Pawel and Winnie’s help, this would’ve remained a dream
 [↩](#myfootnotelinkback3)

 <a name="myfootnote4">4</a>: